-|Foot on Clutch||Low||During the stop mode of Stop / Start, changing to start mode is not possible because the clutch pedal has not been depressed fully down.||Fully release the clutch to allow start mode.|
+Description: During the stop mode of Stop / Start, changing to start mode is not possible because the clutch pedal has not been depressed fully down.

-|STOP||Urgent||The red STOP light illuminates in the Citroën C4 Picasso / Grand.
+Description: The red STOP light illuminates in the Citroën C4 Picasso / Grand.
 It may be associated with another fault light, an audible sound and message.
 The STOP warning light is due to a serious fault with the braking or power steering systems, the electrical system, or with engine lubrication or cooling or a puncture.

-|SERVICE||Medium||The SERVICE light may comes on when associated with another warning light indicating a fault within that system.
+Description: The SERVICE light may comes on when associated with another warning light indicating a fault within that system.
 Alternatively, the light may come on temporarily or constantly.

-opening of a door, the boot or bonnet,
+- opening of a door, the boot or bonnet,

 - low engine oil level,

-● low screenwash/headlamp wash fluid level,
+- low screenwash/headlamp wash fluid level,

-● discharged remote control battery,
+- discharged remote control battery,

-● low tyre pressures,
+- low tyre pressures,

-● saturation of the particle emission filter (PEF) on
+- saturation of the particle emission filter (PEF) on diesel vehicles – see below.

 Constantly: A major fault has occurred and can be identified by a message.

-|SERVICE PEF||Medium||SERVICE light in association with the particle emission filter (PEF) on diesel vehicle.
+Description: SERVICE light in association with the particle emission filter (PEF) on diesel vehicle.